allenai/allennlp/tutorials/how_to/debug_using_pycharm.md

 # How to Debug in PyCharm, Using "Run > Debug"

-Some people find "attach to process" to be a nuisance.
+Some people find the "attach to local process" workflow to be a nuisance, especially if you are repeatedly debugging things.

 Fortunately, it's easy to launch the training process from code, using `allennlp.commands.main()`.